 1. Software integration

 Your MIDI keyboard should give you maximum control and customization option.
-Some controllers come with app integrations which help in fine tuning the sound of your keyboard.
+Some controllers come with app integrations which help in fine-tuning the sound of your keyboard.
 This will help you in getting the perfect results each time.
 Whether you have a garage band or have a home studio, you need good software integration to make your controller provide you the best results.
 Check if the keyboard you are buying comes with software or app integrations that can help tune it better.
 Make sure you understand these controls completely before using.

 2. The right controls

 Apart from the keys, the controller has many other buttons which you should familiarize yourself with.
-The most common ones are pads, knobs and faders.
+The most common ones are pads, knobs, and faders.
 The pads on your keyboard can either be 4 or 8.
 If you are looking for rhythmic additions to your music or perform drums, these pads are perfect for the effects.
 The knobs are used mostly for volume tracking and pan.
-Faders, as the name suggests, work on volume control and handle the reverb in the music.
+Faders, as the name suggests, work on the volume control and handle the reverb in the music.
 Some controllers also have transport and other buttons.
 You can use them for Mute or Solo or static on/off.